kamaln7/zenbot/README.md

 | `-debug=bool`     | no        | set debug mode                           | `false` |
 | `-timeout string` | no        | timeout between actions (karma downvotes) | `10s`   |

-In addition, see the table below for the options related to the web UI.

 **example:** `./zenbot -token xoxb-abcdefg`

 It is recommended to pass zenbot's logs through [humanlog](https://github.com/aybabtme/humanlog). humanlog will format and color the JSON output as nice easy-to-read text.

 ## Other

 A systemd service unit file is available [here](/zenbot.service).
-Edit the service file and replace `xoxb-abcdefg` with your Slack RTM token and install it as usual.
+Edit the service file and replace `xoxb-abcdefg` with your Slack RTM token.
+Install it as usual.

 ## License